 "Too many survivors of military sexual assault are afraid to report these crimes because they fear retaliation, and they don't believe they will get justice," Boxer said.
 "They deserve a system that encourages victims to come forward knowing that the perpetrators will be brought to justice."

 The investigator called her a liar, and military authorities checked her hands for needle pricks after accusing her of using drugs.
 She said she never used drugs.
-She was reassigned to another unit, removed from her job and told to report to an office, where she had nothing to do for months.
+She was reassigned to another unit, removed from her job and told to report to an office with nothing to do.

 Then she was kicked out.
 She continues to suffer from her other-than-honorable discharge, which stripped her of her benefits and she believes has led to her missing out on Defense Department jobs.

 "I felt the Marine Corps re-victimized me again after getting raped," said the 32-year-old mother of three.